BoykaFramework/boyka-framework/website/docs/contributing/project-details/ready-your-pr.md

 Make sure that the PR checks are passing, incase the checks are failing, please make sure to fix those first.

+## SonarCloud Quality Gate

+Make sure that the SonarCloud Quality Gate is passing, incase the checks are failing, please make sure to fix those first.
+Mostly it fails if the code coverage is less than 80%.

 ## Reviewers feedback

 Make sure to address the reviewers feedbacks.